Operation Title: Subsequent attacks

+Operation Title proved to be the final attempt to attack Tirpitz at Trondheimsfjorden.
+The battleship underwent maintenance there over the winter, and in March 1943 was transferred to northern Norway to be closer to the route taken by the Arctic convoys.
+Tirpitz was briefly stationed at Bogen Bay and arrived at its new permanent base at Kaafjord on 23 March.

-In September 1943 the Royal Navy mounted a second attack against Tirpitz using midget submarines.
-During Operation Source six X-class submarines were dispatched to attack the battleship and two other major German warships at their anchorage at Kaafjord in northern Norway.
-The attack was made on 22 September, and two of the midget submarine crews placed explosive charges below Tirpitz.
+Kaafjord was considered too distant from the UK for another attack using Chariots to be viable.
+As a result, it was decided to employ X-class submarines instead.
+This attack, which was designated Operation Source, was conducted by the Royal Navy in September 1943.
+Six X-class submarines were dispatched against Tirpitz and two other major German warships at Kaafjord.
+They entered Kaafjord on 22 September and two of the midget submarine crews placed explosive charges below Tirpitz.
 These devices caused severe damage to the battleship.
-It was not possible to completely repair the damage, and Tirpitz was never fully operational again.
+It was not possible to completely repair Tirpitz and she was never fully operational again.

 The Royal Navy's Fleet Air Arm made a series of attacks on Tirpitz during 1944.
 The first, Operation Tungsten, took place on 3 April 1944 as the repairs following Operation Source neared completion.
 Considerable damage was inflicted.
-The other attacks were not effective, with no damage to the battleship resulting from Operation Mascot on 17 July and the Operation Goodwood series of attacks in August achieving only superficial damage.
+The Fleet Air Arm's other attacks were not effective, with no damage to the battleship resulting from Operation Mascot on 17 July and the Operation Goodwood series of attacks in August causing only superficial damage.
 Following the failure of Operation Goodwood the task of attacking the battleship was transferred to RAF Bomber Command.
 The first heavy bomber raid against Kaafjord (Operation Paravane) was conducted on 15 September 1944, with the bombers flying from staging bases in northern Russia.
-This attack inflicted irreparable damage on Tirpitz, and she was transferred south to the Tromsø area of Norway to be used as an immobile coastal defence battery.
-The battleship was sunk there with heavy loss of life by another Bomber Command raid on 12 November.
+This attack inflicted irreparable damage on Tirpitz and she was later transferred south to the Tromsø area of Norway to be used as an immobile coastal defence battery.
+The battleship was sunk there with heavy German casualties by another Bomber Command raid on 12 November.